 Are You Having Trouble Making Pizza Doughballs?

 Here’s What You Can Do

-We love that you can now buy fresh pizza doughballs straight from New York City.
-The perfect since for a medium pizza.
-They will ship frozen, just thaw and make the most wonderful pizza in a matter of minutes.
+We love that you can now buy fresh pizza dough balls straight from New York City.
+The perfect size for a medium pizza.
+They will ship frozen, just thaw and make the most wonderful pizza in minutes.

 New York Pizza is different.
 The crust is completely unique.
 Airy, Crispy, and a taste that can’t be duplicated.
 Dairy-Free - Soy Free.
 Pizza Dough is made fresh and frozen only for transportation.
 All-Natural ingredients - Flour, Water, Olive Oil, Salt, Sugar and Yeast

 Price includes Express Shipping.
 1 Doughball creates a 12 to 14-inch pie depending on how thick you like the crust.

 Complete instructions with each order.
 Taste the difference New York Water makes!